 - Unix System Services (cont.) - Things that you learn about other UNIX systems are generally easier to apply to Linux than USS. - There's no "other side" (OS/390) to help bail you out when things get messed up. - Native ASCII.
-No EBCDIC <=> ASCII conversions. - Source code is available. - Default shell is more often bash than (t)csh. - No 3270 interface/limitations to work around.
+No EBCDIC <=> ASCII conversions. - Source code is available. - Default shell is more often bash than (t)csh.

+- Unix System Services (cont.) - No 3270 interface/limitations to work around.
 Which also means no real ISPF.
-(You can buy a clone of it, though.) - PL/1, CLISTs are not available. - HLASM is now available from Tachyon Software
+(You can buy a clone of it, though.) - PL/1, CLISTs are not available. - REXX is available, but the package is called Regina. - HLASM is now available from Tachyon Software.